Intensive Driving Courses & Driving Lessons: Compare Prices, Find Instructors and More

 When people reach the stage in life when they want to learn to drive, most seem to be of the belief that they can control their limbs easily.
 After all, most people don’t struggle to run or to use a computer keyboard.

 However most major motor skills are learned quite early in life.
 For many people driving is the first new physical thing that they learn in a good number of years.
+If you don't believe this, ask your grandparents to use a video game controller, most won't have a clue

 So when people start to drive they often discover that they can’t always coordinate themselves as well as they thought they could.
 Many get frustrated.
 Some even blame the car itself.
 A little bit of thought will bring back memories of not being able to do things.
-A bit more will bring back the learning process itself.

 Therefore if progress is not made at the rate you expect or hope for, don’t blame yourself.
 Blame your brain wiring.
 It is more likely that your hopes and expectations about your rate of progress is the major problem.